 Additionally, the Chessie is quite a dominant dog, and as such he is unsuitable for the first-time owner.
 He is also known to be protective of his family especially his master, and as such he can be an intense dog if he isn’t living with a suitable family or environment.
 However, if this is something that you think would suit your lifestyle, then the relationship you will have with your Chessie will be a very rewarding one indeed.

-The Chesapeake and the Labrador are considered to be high energy dogs, and they both need at least 60 minutes of intense exercise a day at the very least.
+The Chesapeake and the Labrador are considered to be high-energy dogs, and they both need at least 60 minutes of intense exercise a day at the very least.
 Don’t think that you can fob them off with a quick romp around the yard, for they will return the favor in the form of destruction and chewed household items.

 The Chesapeake and the Labrador’s training needs differ.
 Whilst they both need early socialization and general training, as with any dog, the Chesapeake needs a higher and more intense level of obedience training.
 Obedience training is imperative to ensure that your pup grows into a well-mannered pet who respects pack members and the boundaries that are set.

 In addition to this, the Chesapeake also needs continuous obedience training so that he also knows that he is not, and never will be, the pack leader.
-As he is a dominant dog he may try to challenge his master, and this is why he is not for the first time dog owner, and definitely not a meek and mild one!
+As he is a dominant dog he may try to challenge his master, and this is why he is not for a first-time dog owner, and definitely not a meek and mild one!

 The Chesapeake and the Labrador are generally healthy pups, with the Chesapeake living for one more year on average than the Labrador.
 They are both prone to Elbow and Hip Dysplasia, which is an abnormal formation of their joints; this is a common health issue found in many dog breeds.
-They should both obtain an Ophthalmologist evaluation, which is an evaluation of the eyes, and an Exercise Induced Collapse DNA test.
+They should both obtain an Ophthalmologist evaluation, which is an evaluation of the eyes, and an Exercise-Induced Collapse DNA test.

-Additionally, the Chessie’s parents should also be tested for Progressive Retinal Atrophy, which is the degeneration of the retina overtime, and Degenerative Myelopathy, which is a breakdown of the spinal cord which can eventually cause paraplegia.
+Additionally, the Chessie’s parents should also be tested for Progressive Retinal Atrophy, which is the degeneration of the retina over time, and Degenerative Myelopathy, which is a breakdown of the spinal cord which can eventually cause paraplegia.

 Generally, both the Chesapeake and the Labrador will consume around 2 ½ cups of food every day.
-Of course, if they are a working dog, then will probably need slightly more than this to sustain them and their activities.
+Of course, if they are a working dog, they will probably need slightly more than this to sustain them and their activities.

 The Labrador is more food orientated than the Chesapeake, so be sure to monitor his treat intake, especially if he is sedentary throughout the day, for he can easily and quickly transform into a chunky canine.

 Due to the Chessie’s super repellent coat, dirt tends to sit on it and as such he’ll carry it straight into your house.
-Many owners say that you need to value his company more than having a clean home, and if this is something that you cannot compromise on, then you should either consider the Labrador or another breed altogether.
+Many owners say that you need to value their company more than having a clean home, and if this is something that you cannot compromise on, then you should either consider the Labrador or another breed altogether.

 Because the Chesapeake’s coat is much thicker and denser, he will not require as much bathing compared to the Labrador.
 The Labrador will need a bath once every six weeks or so, whereas the Chesapeake will only require a bath 4 times a year.
 It is important not to wash the Chessie anymore than this, even though he does have a stronger dog odor, as his coat is naturally oily and this is how it should be kept, otherwise you’ll damage his natural coat.

-The average price of a Labrador is $800 and $1,200, whereas the average price of a Chesapeake is $800 and $1,400.
+The average price of a Labrador is $1,000 and $1,200, whereas the average price of a Chesapeake is $1,000 and $1,400.
 As the Labrador is the top dog in the popularity contest right now, there are plenty of breeders around, which is one of the reasons why he is ever so slightly cheaper than the Chesapeake, who is a bit rarer to find.

 Overall, the Chessie is the calm affectionate type, who will quietly observe his estate and protect them no matter what.
 The Labrador is the clingy affectionate type, who just wants to be friends with everyone no matter what their intentions.